CustomTypeOne/LoopPatches/README.md

 ***
 ## LoopPatches

-**README last updated on 19-Feb-2023**
+**README last updated on 20-Feb-2023**

-**At the current time - the patches do NOT work with the tip of LoopWorkspace dev branch**

-Please be patient.

-The **dev** branch of LoopPatches was updated on 01-Feb-2023 to work with Loop-dev, as of LoopWorkspace commit a9c4e9b and continued to work with Loop-dev through commit b36573a.
-During the day on 19-Feb-2023, commit a574124 was merged.
+The **dev** branch of LoopPatches was updated on 20-Feb-2023 to work with Loop-dev starting with commit a574124, 19-Feb-2023.
+Earlier commits require different a different branch.

-A new branch, dev-b36573a_20230218 was created from dev, i.e., dev-commit_date.
-That branch will work up through commit b36573a and probably with version prior to 18-Feb-2023.

 Please test with every update and be aware that you use these patches at your own risk and are responsible for ensuring they work as you expect.
 Adjust settings carefully - there are no guardrails or error checking features.